hdip-comp-science/irhutchi.github.io/README.md

 #### Project Status

-This project is currently in development.
+This project has been submitted for grading May 2022.
 Users can authenticate with the app via Keycloak IAM.
-Depending on the role assigned to users, an authorisation guard will filter views and content.
-Functionality to support booking system is in progress.
+Full CRUD finctionality available on the document service.
+Depending on the role assigned to users, an role guard will filter views and content.
+Functionality to support booking system is in early development, using Google Calendar API to display events.

 Credits: